kylegordy/SF-UI-Toolkit/README.md

-# UI Toolkit
+# Simple Focus UI Toolkit
-A simple UI toolkit to jumpstart your design projects.
+A simple UI toolkit we use to jumpstart our UI design projects.